PELICAN LAKE 2026

 May 3- Looks like the peak at 1352.59.
 The ice is just about all gone.

 There's supposed to be a super El Niño this year.
-Looking at past super El Niño's there was nothing very unusual in Manitoba during the summer and in runoff or Peican Lake levels.
-The winters were warmer than usual.
-So probably not much impact this year but perhaps a warm, dry winter and low runoff next year
+Looking at past super El Niño's, the most recent was 2015-2016.
+There was nothing very unusual in Manitoba during the summer and in runoff or Peican Lake levels.
+The winters were a little warmer than usual.
+So probably not much impact this year but perhaps a warm, dry winter and low runoff next year.